Sudipta-Sen/TCL-Learning/InterfaceToIP/Readme.txt

 This is a program to get ip address from a interface name in both linux and windows.
+This program takes interface name as an command line argument, if no argument is passed then it prints ip of all available interfaces.
 This program contains three methods -

 1) InterfaceToIPv4AddressWindows - Provide ip address of given interface in windows Return value: